ACEnglish/kanpig/README.md

 # 🔧 Core Parameter Details

-These parameters are universal to all the genotyping modes and handle how variant graphs are built or how haplotypes are applied to the built graphs.
+These parameters are universal to all the genotyping modes and handle how variant graphs are built or how haplotypes are applied to the graphs.
 The default parameters work generally well for most use cases.
 The optimal parameters for a particular experiment will depend on things such as number of samples in the VCF and the merging strategy of the variants.

 ### `--neighdist`